tallcomponents/content/guide/pdfkit/forms.md

 ## Fields

-A typical PDF form contains multiple fields of different types.
+In general, a PDF form has different types of fields.
 E.g. text fields to enter you first and last name, a group of radio buttons to select your marital status and a checkbox to indicate whether you filed the same tax form last year.

 The class TallComponents.PDF.Forms.Fields.Field represent a PDF form field.
 It is an abstract base class that has the following inheritance hierarchy: